skiptomyliu/zerotrust/README.md

-# zerotrust poc
+# zerotrust authn poc

 ![diagram](./images/diagram.png)

-Note: This is missing trust policies + trust engine
+Note: This just contains the authn piece.
+One of the largest missing pieces of 0-trust model is the usage of trust policies + trust engine.
+This POC focuses on authn only.

 ## Chrome Extension
 The extension makes calls to the localhost agent and wraps HTTP calls to our selected domains.